Xuanghdu/AssignmentDue/README.md

-Team
+# NewHacks
+## About
-Team Member: Chunsheng Zuo, Yunhao Qian, Guanghan Wang, Xuanze Li Our team's main objective is to create a an assignment due software that can assign and delete group tasks.
+This is a project for NewHacks2020 at the University of Toronto.
+This project aims to create a an assignment due software that can assign and delete group tasks.
+## Team
+## Team Member
+Chunsheng Zuo, Yunhao Qian, Guanghan Wang, Xuanze Li